OndrejNepozitek/Edgar-Unity/docs/guides/minimap.md

 ## Example scene

-An example scene can be found at *Edgar/Examples/MinimapExample* and *Edgar/Examples/MinimapExample2*.
+An example scene can be found at <Path path="2de:MinimapExample" /> and <Path path="2de:MinimapExample2" />.

 ## Setup